cocos/cocos-docs/en/physics/physics-ccd.md

 Due to differences in support among physics engines, and for performance reasons, Creator supports CDD in the following cases:

-- Only kinetic rigid bodies are supported.
+- Only dynamic rigidbodies are supported.
 - Only convex shapes are supported.
 - No support for solving rotational penetration problems.
 - For performance reasons, CCD events are only supported for types starting with `onCollision`.